csc-training/summerschool/gpu-hip/docs/04-fortran.md

 lang:   en
 ---

-# Fortran

-* First Scenario: Fortran + CUDA C/C++
-    - Assuming there is no CUDA code in the Fortran files.
-    - Hipify CUDA
-    - Compile and link with hipcc
-* Second Scenario: CUDA Fortran
-    - There is no HIP equivalent
+* No native GPU support in Fortran:
-    - HIP functions are callable from C, using `extern C`
+    - HIP functions are callable from C, using `extern C`, compile hipcc
-    - See hipfort
+    - interoperability with Fortran via `iso_c_binding`
+* Fortran + HIP:
+    - link with Fortran
+    - needs wrappers and interfaces for all HIP calls

 # Hipfort